harindukorala/GreenHouseGasProj/README.md

 This repository contains the codebase for Green House Gas Python Flask Web Application and python code files used to collect data from IoT sensors.

-## Overview the Green House Gas Project
+## Overview of the Green House Gas Project

 Emissions reporting and sustainability are increasingly important to Australian business.
 Managing the collection and analysis of Green House Gas emission data from domestic goods and services delivery is a complex and diverse challenge.